MDHSRobotics/Dive-2025/sysid/SysId_Guide.md

 # SysId Guide for Different Mechanisms

 ## Swerve drive motor gains:
-1. Go to CommandSwerveDrivetrain and set m_sysIdRoutineToApply to the sysid translation test.
+1. Go to CommandSwerveDrivetrain and set m_sysIdRoutineToApply to the SysId translation test.
 2. Go to RobotContainer.
 Make sure you have controller bindings for quasistatic forward, quasistatic backward, dynamic forward and dynamic backward.
 3. Make sure to call SignalLogger.start() in robotInit or testInit, and SignalLogger.stop() in testExit.
 4. Deploy your robot code.
 5. Make sure your robot has as much room as possible to move forward and backward.
-6. Enable test mode, run all four tests for, and disable test mode.
+6. Enable test mode, run all four tests for as long as you can without driving into anything, and disable test mode.
 7. Open Phoenix Tuner X, go to the “Tools” menu, and go to the “Log Extractor” menu.
 8. Press connect, and press the up arrow to go up each directory until you reach the root.
 Then go to .media/sda1/logs”.
 9. Find the log file with the exact date and time of your test.
 It’s the file that doesn’t start with “rio”.
 10. Select the downloads folder as your directory and download the file.
 11. Click on the file on the right menu, then change the output type to wpilog, then convert.
 12. Open up SysId and press “open data log file” to open your converted file.
-13. Drag the SyId string from the list of entries to the Test State.
+13. Drag the SysId string from the list of entries to the Test State.
 14. Decide on a drive motor (doesn't matter which one), and find the ID from TunerConstants.
 Open the dropdown for that motor in SysId and drag MotorVoltage to Voltage, Position to Position, and Velocity to Velocity.
 Set "Analysis Type" to "Simple".
 15. Select Rotations as your units and press load.
 16. Compare your results to the ones on this page (https://docs.wpilib.org/en/stable/docs/software/advanced-controls/system-identification/viewing-diagnostics.html).
 If your sim velocity r-squared in less than 0.9 or your acceleration R-squared is less than 0.2, you must adjust the plots using the directions from the page.
 (As a general tip, increasing window size increases acceleration r-squared and increasing the velocity threshold increases sim velocity r-squared.)
 If you can’t get those values past 0.9 and 0.2 without losing most of your filtered data, you need to run it again.
 (Keep in mind that SysId translation is one of the hardest tests to get good gains from, especially if you’re using Colson wheels.)